Become the engineer who confidently uses data science to transform big data into informed, high-impact actions.

 - EPD 690 Data Visualization (special topics)

-Students choose 15 elective credits in consultation with their advisor.
+Students choose 15 elective credits from courses above or courses within Engineering Management, Manufacturing Systems, Polymer Engineering, and Sustainable Systems Engineering in consultation with their advisor.

 At UW-Madison, we’ve built a learning experience to meet you where you are.